staruhub/Healthapp/README.md

 # Yet another healthApp
-One day with claude to build
+One day, one person, one project

 ### AI-Powered Health & Nutrition Tracking